 Test Method: IS: 1528 (P-12)2009

-The modulus of rupture (MOR) is the maximum surface stress in a bent beam at the instant of failure.
-One might expect this to be exactly the same as the strength measured in tension, but it is always larger because the volume subjected to this maximum stress is small, and the probability of a large flaw lying in the highly stressed region is also small.
+The modulus of rupture (MOR) is the maximum surface stress in a bent beam at the instance of failure.
+One might expect this to be exactly the same as the strength measured in tension, but it is always larger because the volume subjected to this maximum stress is small, and the probability of a large flaw lying in the highly stressed region is small.

 Test Method: IS: 1528 (P-5)1993, IS: 1528 (P-15)1991